ktakashi/r6rs-springkussen/README.md

 - [x] SHA-224
 - [x] SHA-256
 - [ ] SHA-384
-- [ ] SHA-512
+- [x] SHA-512
 - [ ] SHA-512/224
 - [ ] SHA-512/256

-We *probably will* support SHA-3 and other algorithms in the near future, after PKCS is more or less supported.
+We *will probably* support SHA-3 and other algorithms in the near future, after PKCS is more or less supported.

 NOTE: we support the deprecated and/or vulnerable algorithms for